dazamora/WETSAT/README.md

 In response to the growing global demand for wetland data, and building on SEI-Latin America’s previous work, this project aims to develop the WetSAT-ML (Wetlands flooding extent and trends using SATellite observations and Machine Learning) tool.
-It consists of an open-source algorithm integrated with Google Earth Engine’s cloud platform and databases.
-The tool will process radar satellite data from the Sentinel-1 mission to generate wetland flooding extent maps, water permanence maps, and quantify key hydrological parameters, including flooded area time series, hydroperiods, and intra- and inter-annual wetland area trends.

 ## Installation